wise-introvert/imageboard/docs/engines/lynxchan.md

 ### Posting Attachments

-For posting attachments, provide a `files` `FormData` parameter that should be an array of HTML `File` objects.
+`lynxchan` de-duplicates the same files being posted across the imageboard, so for each file being uploaded one should first check whether the file has already been uploaded by someone else.

+#### Check if the file has already been uploaded

+`GET` `/checkFileIdentifier.js?json=1`

+Parameters:

+* `identifier` — A [SHA256](https://medium.com/@0xVaccaro/hashing-big-file-with-filereader-js-e0a5c898fc98) hash of the file contents.

+Returns `true` if the file already exists: in such case, there's no need to upload the file to the server.

+#### Adding attachments to post data

-Also, for each file, the following `FormData` parameters should be added. `FormData` supports adding a parameter with the same name multiple times, in which case it doesn't overwrite the previously added value but instead preserves all added values of the parameter.
-The parameters should be added for each file, following the order of the files in the `files` array.
+Post data is sent to the server in `FormData` format. `FormData` supports adding a parameter with the same name multiple times, in which case it doesn't overwrite the previously added value but instead preserves all added values of the parameter.
+For every attachment, the following parameters should be added to `FormData`:

-* `fileSha256` — A SHA256 hash of the file.
-This is used to ID files by their content, and then block some of them from being posted.
+* `fileSha256` — A SHA256 hash of the file, computed at the previous step.
+This is used to ID files by their content, which allows admins to block certain files from being posted on an imageboard, and it also de-duplicates the same file being posted across the imageboard.
 * `fileMime` — The [MIME type](developer.mozilla.org/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of the file.
 * `fileSpoiler` — Pass any non-empty string to indicate that the file should be hidden under a "spoiler".
 Pass an empty string otherwise.
-* `fileName` — The original file name.
+* `fileName` — The file name.

-#### Check an attachment before upload

-Every attachment should first be checked for having already been uploaded by someone before.

-`GET` `/checkFileIdentifier.js?json=1`

-Parameters:

-* `identifier` — A SHA256 hash of the file contents.

-Returns `true` if the file already exists.
+The parameters listed above should be added for each file.
+Then, for all files that haven't been uploaded to the imageboard server yet, add them to the `files: File[]` parameter of the `FormData`.
+After that, the `FormData` can be posted to the server.

 ### Report a post